A Chipper Workout for Your Finances: Building Mental Toughness

 As you begin to feel fatigue, remind yourself why you’re putting yourself through this “pain.”

 This will help you see the light at the end of the tunnel.

 In both the world of fitness and the world of personal finance, it’s easy to compare yourself with others.
 Find your own pace, whether it’s in the gym or with your bank account.
 Figure out what works for you financially.
 For instance, do you need to hide your credit cards or reformulate your budget?

 4. Find a Coach

 Don’t underestimate the importance of coaching.
-Having someone in your corner who helps you remember what you’re capable of and what your goals are.
-Somebody who can advise you on a strategy to keep you on track and motivated.
+It’s great to have someone in your corner who helps you remember what you’re capable of and what your goals are.
+Somebody who can advise you on a strategy to keep you on track and help you stay motivated.

 Get ahead by taking the challenge one month at a time and setting targets in weight loss and debt reduction or saving.
 Both will take time, energy, and commitment to building mental toughness and getting on track.

 Remember, this is a holistic approach.
 Being physically fit makes you feel better and live better.
 When you become more financially fit, you’ll feel the same rewards.
 My mind and body felt a reduction of stress and insecurity.
 In fact, I gained more confidence.

 Stay the course.
 Markets are often volatile, which can be scary.
 But focus on the long run and keep on working.

 So Where Do You Start?
 Taking Baby Steps